JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 This allows you to return an anonymous object with specific properties, offering a simple way to encapsulate data or behavior without creating a separate class.

-If a function or property that returns an anonymous object is `public` or `private`, its actual type is:
+If a function or property that returns an anonymous object has `public`, `protected`, or `internal` visibility, its actual type is:

 * `Any` if the anonymous object doesn't have a declared supertype.
 * The declared supertype of the anonymous object, if there is exactly one such type.